Shicko111/Sherif-Mohamed-Fawzy/README.md

 # Sherif-Mohamed-Fawzy
-# Hi there 👋, I'm sherif mohamed
+# Hi there 👋, I'm Sherif Mohamed

 ## About Me
 - 🌱 I'm learning programming and GitHub.